hanhy06/embellish_chat/docs/wiki/MentionWiki.md

 ![Mention](https://github.com/hanhy06/embellish-chat/blob/v2.6.0/%2B1.21.11/docs/images/Mention.gif?raw=true)

 You can put any value accepted as an option into the preset.
-Used this way, you can always trigger the administrator simply by using @admin.
-Additionally, by using CLICK_COMMAND_RUN in the styles section, the summoned administrator can easily teleport to the location.
+When used this way, you can always trigger an admin mention simply by using `@admin`.
+Additionally, by using `CLICK_COMMAND_RUN` in the styles section, the mentioned administrator can easily teleport to the sender’s location.
-If you also use DISCORD_JSON, the administrator will receive a notification on Discord when they are mentioned.
+If you also use `DISCORD_JSON`, the administrator will receive a notification in Discord when they are mentioned.